What do we Mean by a Futures Contract?

 There are primarily two categories of people who enter into any of the above contracts.

 The first category is of those people who use it as a tool for hedging their risk of unfavorable price movement of an asset in the future.
 They enter into the futures contract to fix a price for their trade.
 This minimizes any uncertainty as well as the risk of prices going up or down in the future.

-Futures contracts may seem similar to options as both can be settled in near future.
+Futures contracts may seem similar to options as both can be settled in the near future.
 But there is a major difference between the two.
 Options just give a right to trade in the asset at the time of expiry of the contract or even before.
 They do not create an obligation to do the same.
-But futures contracts create an obligation to settle the contract at the expiry of the time period.
+But futures contracts generate an obligation to settle the contract at the expiry of the time period.

 What are the Main Types of Futures Contracts?

 Let us now look at the main types of Futures contracts.